 Benefits and Perks

-• 24/7 Global Assist® Hotline2: When traveling at least 100 miles from home, you can call for help with basic emergencies, like a quick card replacement or referral to medical care.
+• 24/7 Global Assist® Hotline2: When traveling at least 100 miles from home, you can call for help with basic emergencies, like a quick card cancelation or referral to medical care.
 The hotline is free, but you have to pay for any costs charged by third parties.

 • American Express Experiences: Access ticket presales and exclusive American Express member events through the American Express website.
 (I used this benefit to score great tickets to a Rolling Stones concert a few years ago.)